Employee Theft: Why do employees steal?

 - Use care with drug screening.
 Many companies are now conducting drug screenings for potential hires as well as current employees.
 People who are frequent drug users can be more prone to theft or fraud.
 However, there are strict requirements about how pre-employment drug testing can be conducted in California, who can conduct such tests and how information about the results is to be communicated.
 It is important to consult with either an attorney or an experienced HR advisor before implementing a pre-employment drug screening program.

-- Check in with reference.
+- Check in with references.
 Amazingly, very few employers actually call the references a candidate provides.
 Most operate under the theory that someone would not provide a bad reference.
 However, many times people will list important-sounding individuals as references with the hope that they will not be called or on the false assumption that a former supervisor or co-worker will provide a good reference.

 Even if the reference provided is limited to confirming job title, dates of employment, rates of pay and eligibility for rehire, such information can be quite revealing.
 It may show unexplained gaps in employment.
-Inflation of job title or rates of pay at a prior job, in order to obtain a more responsible position in a new job can be indicative of dishonesty.
+Inflation of job title or rates of pay at a prior job, in order to obtain a more responsible position in a new job, can be indicative of dishonesty.

 - Verify education and certifications.
 While it is not imperative, it is always a good idea to verify the applicant’s educational history.
 If the person claims to have a license or other certification that relates to the job he or she will be doing, make sure the license is current.
 Even if the employee is not going to be working under the license, it is good practice to verify the licensure to see if there is any history of discipline or if the license is no longer current.
 It is not uncommon for an applicant to claim a certification or license that has actually been revoked due to a disciplinary action.
 Most licensing or certification organizations will report if any disciplinary action has been taken against a particular individual.

-Preventing fraud and theft
+Preventing Fraud and Theft

 Employees who perceive that they will be caught engaging in occupational fraud and abuse are less likely to commit it.
 Increasing the perception of detection may well be the most effective fraud prevention method.

 Provide clear written policies.
 The employer should have clear written policies posted in the workplace regarding stealing, what types of acts constitute stealing and the consequences that will be enforced if an employee is caught stealing.
 The employer should also have an employee handbook that covers the penalties for theft.
+For example, falsifying time cards, giving free food and drinks to friends and family, and not reporting tips are all forms of stealing.
+If an employer is lax on these basic everyday things, then it allows the employee to feel more free with other forms of stealing.

 Advise employees of the effects of stealing.
 When profits are down, employees do not receive raises or bonuses.
 If an employee understands that his or her job can be affected by another employee’s theft, that employee will be more willing to come forward and report when others are stealing.